jarry90/100daysofcode/readme.md

 ### 6/100 - 10 Aug ###

-I finally had a proper chunck to time to think about this.
+I finally had a proper chunk to time to think about this.
 I finally worked out how roman numerals work - if the letter value is more than the next letter you add the value to the total, and if its less than the next, you subtract it.

 Here is the solution I came up with.